Author: Mark Ciampa

 This is a sobering reflection on the current state of security.
 But it’s a necessary change in focus from trying to protect something that’s already been lost.

 It’s now time to do both.

 Professor Ciampa is the author of several texts on Security Awareness and Network Security.
-These texts are available within MindTap as well.
-Login into MindTap here.
+These texts are also available within MindTap.
+Log in to MindTap here.
 MindTap is available to your students as part of Cengage Unlimited.